fscorrupt/awesome-stars/README.md

 - [jordanlambrecht/calendarr](https://github.com/jordanlambrecht/calendarr) - A docker container that will publish Sonarr and Radarr's release calendar to Discord + Slack on a weekly/daily basis
 - [clemcer/loggifly](https://github.com/clemcer/loggifly) - Get Alerts from your Docker Container Logs
 - [b0mbays/continuously_casting_dashboards](https://github.com/b0mbays/continuously_casting_dashboards) - HACS Integration for continuously casting a Home Assistant dashboard to your Google Chromecast Displays
-- [felixschndr/mealie-bring-api](https://github.com/felixschndr/mealie-bring-api) - A simple webserver that allows ingredients sent by mealie to be added to a bring shopping list
+- [felixschndr/mealie-bring-api](https://github.com/felixschndr/mealie-bring-api) - A simple webserver that allows ingredients sent by Mealie to be added to a bring shopping list
 - [MediaWolfOrg/MediaWolf](https://github.com/MediaWolfOrg/MediaWolf) - Media Discovery and Download Hub
 - [sahara101/Movie-Roulette](https://github.com/sahara101/Movie-Roulette) - Docker App which chooses a random movie from your movie library.
 - [RealOrangeOne/docker-db-auto-backup](https://github.com/RealOrangeOne/docker-db-auto-backup) - A script to automatically back up all databases running under docker on a host